ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

  - Pencils and [character sheets](/files/temperedSheets.pdf)
  - A set of polyhedral dice (d20, d10, d8, d6)
  - A phone/tablet/computer to [generate Weapons and Wielders](/temperedgenerators).
- - A copy of [Knave](https://www.drivethrurpg.com/product/250888/Knave) _(or the slightly tweaked RPG system of your choice)_.
+ - A copy of [Knave](https://www.drivethrurpg.com/product/250888/Knave) _(or the RPG system of your choice)_.
 Make sure everyone at the table understands the basic rules about saves, inventory, healing, attacking, etc.

 The GM describes the adventure to the players, and places their Weapons just past the starting point.
 A group of Wielders stumble by and pick up them up and a new legend begins.

-## Questions for the group

-Some of the people I play with don't care about lore and worldbuilding; they just want to explore dungeons, solve puzzles and get loot.
-For groups that want more lore, you'll have to decide a few questions for yourselves:
- - Are the weapons actually sentient or are they just vessels for past memories?
- - How does holding a Weapon change the Wielder?
-Do they have a choice in the matter?
- - How rare are Tempered Weapons: common tools or priceless artifacts?
- - Does the Weapon remember anything else about past Wielders?
-Names?
-Goals?
-Trauma?
- - How much remains of their alien origin?
-Do they have a plan?

 ## This is my Weapon.
 There are none like it.

 Every weapon has a few characteristics that make it unique and useful.

- - **Name.** The name of the Weapon (one of them, at least).
+ - **Name.** The name of the Weapon.
  - **Type.** Determines the damage, size, and description of the Weapon.
  - **Five Things.** A weapon can only store five things from past Wielders.
 These things could be:
-    - **Temperaments** grant new abilities and talents.
-They are passive.
+    - **Temperaments** that grant new abilities and talents.
     - **Spells**.
 When you cast a spell, make an INT save.
 If unsuccessful, the spell still works, but you lose access to it for the rest of the day. _Normally they take up a slot, but Tempered weapons may contain multiple spells!_
     - **Histories** are jobs, skills, and experiences from past Wielders.
 If one of these histories would give you an edge when taking certain actions, you gain advantage to those rolls. _E.g. if your weapon has the history of a sailor, you would gain advantage when you attempt to navigate by the stars._

 ## Wielders are fragile.

-In addition to the normal Knave characteristics (HP, Stats, etc.) each Wielder has:
+In addition to their normal Knave characteristics (HP, Stats, etc.) each Wielder has:

- - **Inventory.** Wielders come with a few items already in their inventory, and may even use other weapons in addition to their Tempered Weapon.
+ - **An Inventory.** Wielders come with a few items already in their inventory, and may even use other weapons in addition to their Tempered Weapon. _Some Wielders even start with a Spellbook!_
- - **Spellbook.** Each spellbook takes up an inventory slot. _Not all Wielders will start with a spellbook._
- - **Temperament.** Temperaments affect how the Wielder perceives the world and also grant special abilities and talents.
+ - **Temperament.** Temperaments determine how the Wielder interacts with the world and also grant special abilities and talents.
- - **History.** Their History is their primary career, skills, and area of expertise.
+ - **History.** Their History was their primary job and area of expertise. _Maybe they still have their old jobs...maybe not._

 ![bardsweapons.jpg]({{site.url}}/images/posts/bardsweapons.jpg)